Dichotic pitch: Pure Tones

 Huggins pitch and Binaural edge pitch elicit a pure-tone like sound at singular frequency and are generated by creating an interaural phase shift at a narrow frequency band.
 This changes the point at which the sound wave that first reaches the ear, so the sound wave of the white noise stimulus reaches the ear at different points.
 In other words, the noise is decorrelated at that frequency.

 Huggins Pitch (HP)

 For HP to occur, the same white noise that is identical at all frequencies except for a narrow frequency band must be presented simultaneously to the ears.
 An all-pass filter is used at this narrow frequency band to create an interaural phase shift from 0 to 2π radians (sometimes referred to as a 360-degree phase shift).

 Binaural edge pitch (BEP)

 BEP is created by introducing an interaural phase shift from 0 to π radians (a 180-degree phase shift).
-It is best heard within the frequency range of 350-800Hz.
+It is best heard within the frequency range of 350–800 Hz.